rohityadav-sas/Drum-Kit/README.md

    ```bash
    cd drum-kit
    ```
+3. Open ```index.html``` in your web browser.

 ## Usage
-1. Open the index.html file in your web browser.
-2. Click on the drum buttons or press the corresponding keys on your keyboard to play the drum sounds.
+1. Click on the drum buttons or press the corresponding keys on your keyboard to play the drum sounds.
-3. Enjoy creating beats with the drum kit!
+2. Enjoy creating beats with the drum kit!

 ## License